Jonas-Nedreberg-Kalstad/OS-Thread-Synchronisation/README.md

 To run the application simply run the main method in the main class.

+## Customers:
+- Xiangming is booking 3 tickets
+- Ilaria is booking 2 tickets
+- Sam is booking 3 tickets
+- Andreas is booking 4 tickets

 Observations from running application without synchronizing bookTicket method.